-In addition to requiring applicants to be licensed medical professionals, most programs also require two years of experience in an operating room and recommendations from physicians or hospital employers stating that the applicant has knowledge of certain practices, such as wound suturing.
+In addition to requiring applicants to be licensed medical professionals, most certified first assistant programs also require two years of experience in an operating room along with recommendations from physicians or hospital employers stating that the applicant has knowledge of certain practices, such as wound suturing.

 Consider the following when selecting a first assistant school:

 - The Association of Surgical Technologists (AST), Association of periOperative Registered Nurses (AORN) and the Commission on Accreditation of Allied Health Education Programs (CAAHEP) provide guidelines for first assistant programs and certification examinations for graduates.
 Eligibility to sit for registered first assistant certification exams may depend on a program's accreditation.

 - Aspiring first assistants should ensure a school's curriculum complies with the accrediting agency recognized by the state in which they intend to practice.

 - Upon graduating and passing a certification exam, first assistants must register with the medical board of their state.